Stephen Samuel Wise: Public and charitable offices

 In 1933 while acting as honorary president of the American Jewish Congress, Wise led efforts for a Jewish Boycott of Germany.
 He stated "The time for prudence and caution is past.
 We must speak up like men.
 How can we ask our Christian friends to lift their voices in protest against the wrongs suffered by Jews if we keep silent?
 What is happening in Germany today may happen tomorrow in any other land on earth unless it is challenged and rebuked.
 It is not the German Jews who are being attacked.
 It is the Jews".
 Urged by Wise to protest to the German government, U.S. Secretary of State Cordell Hull issued a mild statement to the American ambassador to Berlin complaining that "unfortunate incidents have indeed occurred and the whole world joins in regretting them."

 Wise, along with Leo Motzkin and Nahum Goldmann, encouraged the creation in August 1936 of the World Jewish Congress in order to create a broader representative body to fight Nazism.
 Wise served as founding president of the World Jewish Congress president until his death in 1949.
 He was succeeded by his friend Nahum Goldmann.

-On November 24, 1942, after being informed by U.S. Under-secretary of State Sumner Welles, Wise held a press conference in Washington, D.C. and announced that the Nazis had a plan for the extermination of all European Jews, and had already killed 2 million; it didn't make front-page news.
-The information was based on the Riegner Telegram, a message sent to Wise in August 1942 by Gerhart M Riegner, then representative of the World Jewish Congress in Geneva, informing the Allies about the plans of the so-called "Final Solution of the Jewish question" for the first time.
-Together with Nahum Goldmann, Wise spread the information about the ongoing genocide to Sweden and other countries by telegram.

-Wise was an ardent opponent of plans to create a Jewish community in Suriname.
-In a letter to Keren Hayesod emissary Ida Silverman he wrote, "I personally believe, that Steinberg needs to be lynched or hanged and quartered, if that would make his lamented demise more certain."
-Isaac Nachman Steinberg being the co-founder of the Freeland League, a territorialist organization that was leading negotiations with the Surinamese government.